• Home /

 According to the National Association of REALTORS®, 51% of renters say that student loan debt keeps them from buying a home.
 Congress wants to address this.

-A new bill called The Transforming Student Debt to Home Equity Act gives renters with student loans the ability to buy.
+A bill called The Transforming Student Debt to Home Equity Act gives renters with student loans the ability to buy.

 The bill cites studies of student debt as one of the most significant hurdles to homeownership.
 Renters with student loan debt are less likely to become homeowners than the general population.